Intervention/docs/image/v3/basics/meta-information.md

 > public Image::resolution(): ResolutionInterface

-Reads out the image resolution of the current instance.
+Reads out the image resolution of the current instance in DPI.

 #### Examples